Why You Need Distributed Order Management in a Customer-Centric Retail World

 people working in a warehouse

 Distributed Order Management (DOM) software can help solve many of the challenges that retailers face in this new omnichannel world.
-Unlike traditional order management systems, which lack the flexibility to support multiple channels, a DOM system works to unify a business by blending multiple platforms.
+Unlike traditional order management systems, which lack the flexibility to support multiple channels, a distributed order management system works to unify a business by blending multiple platforms.
 This system provides visibility into inventory across the supply chain while not impacting the customer experience and keeping the bottom line in check.

 Retail has become increasingly customer-centric.
 Plus the stakes are higher than ever to keep up with demand.
 Consumers want the ability to buy a product from multiple channels and in a variety of ways.
 That can mean moving from a web browser on their desktop computer to an app on their phone; some even want to buy an item on their mobile device while browsing in a physical store.